Canadian Compassionate Companies

 Complete our online application.

-Certification is valid for two years.
-Companies who continue to meet certification criteria can renew.
+Note: Approval takes approximately 4-6 weeks.
+Certification is valid for two years and is renewable for organizations who continue to meet certification criteria.

 Cost